regularpoe/shokan/README.md

 shokan is a command line tool to quickly create fake JSON data.
 It uses Jason library for dealing with JSON, and Faker library to generate fake data.

+## TODO

+    - Add rest of the modules, and shortcuts

 ## Usage

 To use this tool, clone the repo and build it by running: